tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 NFTs are a conduit for holder-initiated actions that attribute to the token owner's reputation.
 Namely, this proposal introduces two primary components to help maintain a record of reputation earned on the blockchain:

 - The concept of "soft" staking and unstaking wherein a token cannot be sold on marketplaces while staked, and the token ownership remains unchanged wherein the holder's account maintains ownership.
-- Dynamic metadata changes, signaled by `Stake` and `Unstake` events, are materialized in the metadata by the implementer (OPTIONAL) using the data availability ("DA") layer.
+- Dynamic metadata changes, signaled by `Stake` and `Unstake` events, are materialized in the metadata by the implementer (OPTIONAL) using the Data Availability ("DA") layer.

 For example, a token owner may stake or unstake their token to signal their support/disapproval for a project.
 Currently, there does not exist a lightweight standard for implementing these signals, which leads to disparate implementations and an overall lack of interoperable reputation across different communities.
 This proposal aims to standardize a set of staking/unstaking events, methods, and OPTIONAL dynamic metadata attributes that correspond to reputation earned by the token owner.